GordonOtieno/concert/README.md

 ## Prerequisites
 - Good Knowlege of html and css.
+- Some knowledge of javascript.
 - Install nodejs then copy linters files from https://github.com/microverseinc/linters-config/tree/master/html-css-js

 ### Setup
-Use 'git clone https://github.com/GordonOtieno/concert.git' to clone the repository to your local environment.
+Use 'git clone https://github.com/GordonOtieno/concert.git' to clone the repository to your local environment and begin working on it.

 ## Authors